Teradata/stacki-wiki/wiki/Installation/Backend-Install-Spreadsheet.md

 backend-0-4 0    4    backend   redhat default ----------- default  default       ------
 ```

-By default number of CPUs on every backend node is set to 1.
-This value will be updated automatically once a backend node
-is installed.

 Every time a backend node boots, it will send a PXE request to the
 frontend.
 The frontend will tell the backend node to either boot its OS or to
 install.
 The default boot action is always _os_ as you can see below.